 4. Set timer to 55 minutes.
 Heat up pot with 1 Tbsp of oil.
 Saute the onion mixture for two minutes on high heat until you can smell it.
 Stir occasionally.

 5. Then add the spare ribs back into the pot.
 Pour the sauce mixture in.
 Cook on medium high heat (#7) for about 4 minutes, stirring the meat up constantly so it can be coated evenly.

 6. Add in the 2 cans of Coco Rico soda and 2 cups of water.
-Bring liquid to a boil.
+Add the shiitake mushrooms at this time and bring the liquid to a boil.
 Then turn heat down to low (#3 or 4) and cover pot with lid for the remaining time (46 minutes for me).

 7. When time is up, add in the dried bean curd skin.
 Stir and cover with lid for another 10 minutes.
 After the ten minutes with bean curd, you can serve it with rice or continue cooking the meat until meat is tender.
 I increased heat to medium (#6) until meat is tender which was about another 30 minutes for me.
 Normally, I only cook about 2.5 to 3 pounds of spare ribs and a good 45 minutes of total cooking time is enough for meat to be tender, but with 5 pounds of spare ribs today, the cooking time was longer.
 I am hoping to figure out how to cook this in the Instant Pot and update this with IP cooking instruction next time.